bartromgens/bitcoinnodestats/README.md

 `DEBUG` should be set to False on a production server.

 ### TODO
-- Change UTC to local time
-- Improve tooltip readability
-- Make update interval configurable
+- Users can change the plot date range
-- Make plot detail configurable
+- Users can change plot detail
+- Responsive plots (rescale on window resize)
 - ...